Difference Between Shares Outstanding vs Float

 = 25,000 – 5,600 – (2 x 3,000) = 13,400.

-- Suppose, stock is currently at $50.00.
-Therefore, the market capitalization of the firm is 13,400x $50.00 = $67,000.
+- Suppose the stock is currently at $50.00.
+Therefore, the firm’s market capitalization is 13,400x $50.00 = $67,000.

-- Company A has a net income of $15,500 as per the latest financials.
-Therefore, the firm’s earnings per share is $15,500/ 13,400 = $1.16.
+- Company A has a net income of $15,500 per the latest financials.
+Therefore, the firm’s earnings per share are $15,500/ 13,400 = $1.16.

 Float Stock

-Float Stock means that the number of shares available to buy and sell for the investors.
+Float Stock means the number of shares available to buy and sell for the investors.
 It doesn’t count shares owned by company management and internals.

-Features of the stock float
+Features of the Stock Float

 - A company’s stock float can play an important factor in the price movement of its stock.
 A stock with a smaller float is more likely to feel the impact of volume change.